ifraixedes/rust-storj-uplink-lib/README.md

 General:

+- [ ] Add a CI solution (Travis, Github actions, etc.) for running tests, linters on every PR and when something is merge into the `main` branch.
 - [ ] Add general documentation about the Storj network and its entities mimicking the original [Go Uplink package](https://pkg.go.dev/storj.io/uplink#section-documentation).
 - [ ] Add some documentation about the crate design and implementation if the documentation of each module, types, functions, etc., aren't enough.